The First Step

-Before contacting your charter yacht broker, I encourage you to think a bit about the type of sailing vacation you want and your personal preferences.
+Making Caribbean sailing plans requires you to contact a reputable charter yacht broker, first, I encourage you to think a bit about the type of sailing vacation you want and your personal preferences.
 The more information you can provide a broker, the better probability there is in finding a yacht that meets all your requirements.

 Below are a few factors to consider that will help you move smoothly through the planning process.